benjaminb/citeline/experiments/notes.md

 #### 8.20.25

-Wrote  to remove `[REF]` from datasets' inputs; this is not a token in any model vocabulary, so it's likely tokenizing to `'[', 'ref', ']'` which just adds noise.
+Wrote `clean_dataset_refs.ipynb` to remove `[REF]` from datasets' inputs; this is not a token in any model vocabulary, so it's likely tokenizing to `'[', 'ref', ']'` which just adds noise.
+Re-running baseline experiments against the cleaned dataset.